What Is The Best Way To Remove Stain From Wood?

 2. Sunnyside 63532 2-Minute Remover Advanced Paint & Varnish Remover Liquid

-If you want a wood stain remover that’s relatively safe to use, opt for this particular wood stain remover.
-It comes in various sizes that you can select from and also comes in both liquid and gel form.
-This newly formulated solution is methylene chloride-free and will remove more than one layer of finish with a thin layer of application.
-It can be used on wood, metal and even automotive finishes.
+Sunnyside 2-minute Remover comes in liquid and gel form.
+The newly formulated solution is methylene chloride-free and will remove more than one layer of finish with a thin layer of application.
+It’s ideal if you need to remove a layer of polyurethane or shellac on your wood surfaces.
+You can use it on wood, metal, and even automotive finishes.

-Due to its potent formula, it’s also capable of removing both latex and oil-based paint along with lacquer, shellac and plenty more.
-With each gallon, you’ll be able to strip up to 25 square feet with ease.
-It’s not difficult to use, all you’ve got to do is pour or brush the wood stain remover onto the surface and wait for a couple of minutes.
-Once it’s done, proceed to scrape off the layers, wipe away with a cloth, and you’re done.
-You can also use a wire brush to scrub at any stubborn areas.
+Due to its potent formula, it’s capable of removing latex and oil-based paint along with lacquer, shellac, epoxy, and floor finishes.
+You can strip up to 25 square feet with each gallon.
+To use this product, pour or brush the wood stain remover onto the surface and wait a couple of minutes.
+Then, scrape off the layers of stain, wipe away with a cloth, and you’re done.
+(You can use a wire brush to scrub stubborn areas.)

 Pros: